agido-malter/logback-elasticsearch-appender/README.md

 Info
 ====
 This project is a fork of internetitem/logback-elasticsearch-appender, which was last committed in 2017.
-I decided to fork the project and remove it to continue development.
+I decided to fork the project and detach it to continue development.
 Bugfixes and urgent PR were brought together in this project.

 Usage